 Monitoring Marine Life

-To collect detection files of monitored marine life within across the Pacific Ocean to provide data to organisations such as Dalhousie University’s Ocean Tracking Network for scientists to monitor migratory routes of tagged species.
+To collect detection files of monitored marine life within across the Pacific Ocean to provide data to collective organizations such as Tagging of Pacific Predators for scientists to monitor migratory routes of tagged species.

 We will sail over 7,000nm on a W.D.
 Schock Harbor 29.
 The Harbor 29 is the latest design by WD Schock.
 The boat is in many ways an extended version of the classic Harbor 25.
 Our 42 foot research vessel is located in the Chesapeake Bay.
 It would be very expensive and time consuming to move our main research vessel all the way to the west coast just for this Pacific Ocean marine plastics expedition.
 By working with WD Schock we will be able to complete the longest marine plastics survey in history.
 We are planned to depart on April 13th, 2014 from The Strictly Sail Pacific Boat Show in Oakland, California.